 Not all parasocial relationships are equal, as there are 3 different levels of intensity in this type of relationship: entertainment-social, intense-personal, and borderline-pathological (Giles & Maltby, 2006).
 At each level, there is an increasing belief from the fan that they are in a personal relationship with the celebrity.

 Entertainment-social relationships mean that fans are attracted to a certain celebrity because they are entertained, and the celebrity is a source of social interaction and gossip among their peers.
 At this level, the parasocial relationship can be considered rather impersonal, such as a casual fan of a celebrity.
-(I like the definition, can you give a specific example?)

 The next level is an ‘intense-personal’ parasocial relationship, or celebrity worship.
 It reflects the intensive and compulsive feelings about the celebrity, even bordering on obsessive.
 For example, a fan in an intense-personal parasocial relationship might consider the celebrity as their soulmate.